Skip to main content

 The Urantia Book is treated here as a textual source that makes a specific geographic assertion.
 That assertion is quoted verbatim, with a citation in the form (Paper:Section.Paragraph), and it is never paraphrased into looking more or less confident than the original.
 Where I quote the revelation, that is what the book says.
 Where I reason from geology, classics, or the expedition record, that is human inference, and I label it as such.

 One source requires a specific caution.
 The chief narrative of the underwater expeditions is a 2023 presentation by Captain Robert Bates, who led the 2004 field season and continued the project that Robert Sarmast originated.
 That presentation quotes the Urantia Book from memory and from imperfect transcription, and several of its quotations are garbled.
 I do not quote the revelation through that channel at all.
-I draw on it only for the geophysical and expedition narrative, the plate setting, the instruments, the silt, the negative camera result, and the geologist's counter-explanation, and I flag every such claim as expedition material rather than established science.
+I draw on it only for the geophysical and expedition narrative, the plate setting, the instruments, the silt, the failed camera result, and the geologist's competing explanation, and I flag every such claim as expedition material rather than established science.

 The Textual Claim